 I'm drawn to nocturnal city scapes because I love the dramatic lighting ordinary street lamps can produce!
-I love the strong contrasts and the fact that colours are muted or non-existent.
-These constraints help me focus on the deal-breaking aspects of making a good picture: tone and composition.
+I love the strong contrasts and the fact that colours are muted or even non-existent.
+These constraints help me focus on what, for me, are the deal-breaking aspects of making a good picture: tone and composition.

 Nocturnes Nos.
 2 & 3